sociomantic-tsunami/nessie-ui/src/Grid/README.md

-With `autoFlow`, you can choose where the new items will be placed if you have grid items that you don't explicitly place on the grid - the auto-placement algorithm kicks in to automatically place the items.
+With `autoFlow`, you can choose where the new items will be placed if you have grid items that you don't explicitly place on the grid - the auto-placement algorithm automatically places the items in the Grid.
 This property controls how the auto-placement algorithm works.

 The prop accepts one of four values: